Last Updated on

 One thing to note is that if you choose Plan B, you will only be responsible for paying your Part B deductible (unlike Plan A which requires you to pay both Part A and Part B).

-If you need help deciding between Plan A and Plan B, feel free to reach out to us and see how we can help you.
+If you need help deciding between Plan A and Plan B, feel free to reach out to the experts at Medicare Nationwide and see how we can help you.

 Plan F is popular is because it covers nearly all of the gaps in Medicare Parts A and B. It includes all of the benefits of plans A and B while providing coverage for skilled nursing facility care.